saaralonbarkat/site/cv.Rmd

 ###Conferences presentations
-Saar Alon-Barkat. " The effects of symbols and information in government public communication on citizens' trust: Evidence from a survey experiment".
-Public Management Research Conference (PMRC), Singapore (June 2018).
+Saar Alon-Barkat. " The effects of symbols and information in government communications on citizens trust: Evidence from a survey experiment".
+14th Transatlantic Dialogue (TAD), Bucharest (June 2018).

 Saar Alon-Barkat.
 "The Effects of Substantive Information and Symbols on Citizens' Attitudes, and Their Moderation by Personal Relevance".
 21st Annual IRSPM Conference, Budapest (April 2017).

-Saar Alon-Barkat.
-"The Effects of Substantive Information and Symbols on Citizens' Attitudes, and Their Moderation by Personal Relevance".
-The 12th Annual Graduate Conference in Political Science, International Relations and Public Policy, Jerusalem (December 2016).

 Saar Alon-Barkat and Gilad, Sharon.
 "Offsetting the Effect of Bad Performance with Promotional Symbols: Evidence from a Survey Experiment".
 World Congress of Political Science (IPSA), Poznan (July 2016).

 Saar Alon-Barkat and Gilad, Sharon.
 "Offsetting the Effect of Bad Performance with Promotional Symbols: Evidence from a Survey Experiment".
 Public Management Research Conference (PMRC), Aarhus (June 2016).

 Saar Alon-Barkat.
 "Bureaucracies' Shaping of Citizens' Attitudes: Functional, Informational, Procedural-Fairness and Symbolic Effects".
-The 11th Annual Graduate Conference in Political Science, International Relations and Public Policy, Jerusalem (December 2015).

-Saar Alon-Barkat.
-"Bureaucracies' Shaping of Citizens' Attitudes: Functional, Informational, Procedural-Fairness and Symbolic Effects".
 The 73rd Annual Midwest Political Science Association (MPSA) Conference, Chicago (April 2015).

-Saar Alon-Barkat.
-"Distinguishing the Symbolic Dimension in Democratic Responsiveness: Towards a New Research Direction".
-The 10th Annual Graduate Conference in Political Science, International Relations and Public Policy, Jerusalem (December 2014).

 Saar Alon-Barkat and Sharon Gilad.
 "Political Control or Legitimacy Deficit?
 Bureaucracies?
 Symbolic Response to Bottom-Up Public Pressures".
 8th ECPR General Conference, Glasgow (September 2014).